jmsrota/REST_API_TotalLife/README.md

 ## index.py - the creation of the tables

-   index.py is where I create the database using sqlite3, I create the tables with restraints and add sample data to the tables.
+   index.py is where I create the database using sqlite3, I create the tables with restraints and added sample data to the tables.

 ## functions.py - the functionality of the project, adding, deleting, updating, selecting from the database.

     I used python functions to make querying from the database easy to use when I eventually move on to displaying the information.
 Each function takes relevant parameters and does the appropriate operation using the inputed values.

-    ** Note ** I couldn't figure out how to validate the information in the database, so one could invalid information into the table.
+    ** Note ** I couldn't figure out how to validate the information in the database, so one could add invalid information into the table.

 ## routes.py